Enable Shell Auto-Completion for JFrog CLI

 FlagDefaultDescription

---installfalseSet to true to install the completion script instead of printing to standard output
+--installfalseWhen present, installs the completion script to the default path instead of printing to standard output

 For detailed usage of each shell's completion command, refer to the how-to sections above.